EM gauge

 Most EM modellers will have started off using OO gauge and having acquired the necessary modelling skills, then advanced into EM.
 Modellers in EM typically re-wheel their rolling stock and hand-build their trackwork, although pre-built track is available from specialist suppliers.
-There are also many 4 mm scale kits which can be used by all 4 mm scale gauges, and since the advanced skills, advanced kitbuilding and scratchbuilding are also common.
+There are also many 4 mm scale kits which can be used by all 4 mm scale gauges, and since the advanced skills, advanced kit building and scratchbuilding are also common.

 EM standards are set by the EM Gauge Society, defining gauge and wheel dimensions to ensure compatibility across layouts.